Project3-CSE115/Hangman-The-Game/README.md

 Determines and displays the final outcome (win or loss).

 Challenges and Future Enhancements

-Challenges: Handling user input reliably in a console environment.
+Challenges: Handling files for player statistics and history for save/load feature.
 Integrating and synchronizing ASCII art visuals with game logic.

+Future Enhancements:
-Future Enhancements: Expand the word list for more diverse gameplay.
+Expand the word list for more diverse gameplay.
-Implement a scoring system or multiple difficulty levels.
-Enhance input validation to better manage extraneous characters.
-Consider adding a replay feature for continuous play.